julia-kraus/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 <a href="url"><img src="./new_signs/yield.jpg" align="left" height="200" ></a>
 <a href="url"><img src="./new_signs_results/yield.png" align="left" height="200" ></a>
 <br>
-<div style="margin-left: 132px">For the second image, the model is very sure that this is a yield sign sign (probability of 1.0), and the image does contain a yield sign.
-The top five soft max probabilities were:</div>
+<div style="margin-left: 132px">For the second image, the model is very sure that this is a yield sign (probability of 1.0), and the image does contain a yield sign.</div>
 <div>